This post covers the best things to do in Chicago this May updated for 2024.

 Navy Pier is the place to be in Chicago if you love fireworks!
-The summer firework season kicks off in Chicago at the end of May.
+The summer firework season kicks off in Chicago on Memorial Day.

 The shows happen twice a week on Wednesdays at 9:30 pm and Saturdays at 10:15 pm.

-If you really want to make a night of it, book tickets for one of the many boats that offer fireworks cruises.
+If you want to make a night of it, book tickets for one of the many boats that offer fireworks cruises.
 Click here for more details.